makeup/makeup-js/packages/makeup-navigation-emitter/README.md

 ## Example 2

-Example support for an active descendant model of navigation with focus on ancestor of items.
+Example support for an active descendant model of navigation with keyboard focus on ancestor of items (typical of listbox pattern).
+Again, the list items form a one-dimensional model of navigation.

-Note that this module will not highlight the active item, that is the job of an observer such as makeup-active-descendant.
+With keyboard focus on the widget, arrow keys will update the underlying model.

 ```html
 <div class="widget" tabindex="0">